EmeraldCHEN/Pig-Dice-Game/README.md

 This project is built with reference of the course "The Complete JavaScript Course 2018: Build Real Projects!" @Udemy.com

-It is a simple dice game with just a single die.
+It is a simple dice game with just a single die :relaxed:

 You can play on GitPage https://emeraldnz.github.io/Pig-Dice-Game/